When to File Taxes

 If you use IRS e-file, your return is considered filed on time if the authorized electronic return transmitter postmarks the transmission by the due date.
 An authorized electronic return transmitter is a participant in the IRS e-file program that transmits electronic tax return information directly to the IRS.

+It is important to be aware of the filing, extension, and payment deadlines when handling your taxes.
+A late payment could result in penalties and interest.
+Failing to file could be even more costly.
 Consider speaking with a tax attorney or accountant if you have additional questions about when to file taxes or which forms to use.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help